-Rare Music comprises music manuscripts, printed scores, books, archival collections and other music-related materials that are rare and in some cases unique.
+Rare Music comprises music manuscripts, printed scores, books, archival collections, photographs and other music-related materials that are rare and in some cases unique.

 Rare Music also includes the very substantial archive of the French music publishing house, Editions de l’Oiseau-Lyre (1932–2013), founded by expatriate Louise Hanson-Dyer (1884–1962).
 Editions de l’Oiseau-Lyre is celebrated for its scholarly and pioneering editions and sound recordings of early music.

 Other highly significant collections in Rare Music that are associated with individual musicians include the professional archive of internationally renowned French horn virtuoso Barry Tuckwell.
 There are also a number of smaller personal archives associated with professional musicians active in Australia such as Adolf Spivakovsky, Isobel Carter, Elsa Haas and John Simons.

 Large instrumental collections include the Stockigt Clarinet Collection: music previously owned by Jim and Hugo Stockigt; and the White Clarinet Collection: the professional music library of Thomas White.

 The personal library of orchestral scores owned by Australian conductor John Hopkins is another significant collection; John Hopkins had a long and distinguished association with the University's Faculty of Fine Arts and Music.